The Olympic Club

 Same day reservations must be made by calling the hotel.

-In central Washington State, The Olympic Club Hotel's legend looms large.
+Located in Centralia, Washington the halfway point between Seattle and Portland, the Olympic Club is a convenient destination for business travelers and fun seekers alike.
+The Olympic Club Hotel's legend looms large.
 Here you'll find a historic building – filled with warm woods and period details – steeped in colorful tales of countless gamblers' jackpots, revenuer raids, dark secrets deeply buried, and a famous bandit's bravado.
 The Olympic Club has been a point of power, intrigue and contention since opening in 1908.
 Its name evokes heroic gods of ancient Herculean characters, the exploits of whom are now the stuff of modern legend.

 Remarkably, the Olympic remains virtually unchanged from the time of its opulent remodel in 1913.
 Still much in evidence is the building's blend of sophisticated finery and earthy extravagance.
 Its magnificent mahogany bar and leaded-glass canopies are as impressive as the colossal Round Oak wood stove, elegant women's bathroom and mammoth porcelain urinals, (hey, they spared no expense in those bygone days!).